 Montgenèvre has a total of 59 slopes, covering 100km of pistes and served by 38 lifts.
 Of the pistes, 25 are beginner runs, 23 are intermediate runs and 11 are advanced runs.
 The ski resort has several runs of decent length, the longest being 7km.

-The winter season this year at Montgenèvre runs from 15th December 2018 to 20th April 2019, with potential to extend the season either end of the Winter, depending on snowfall.
+The winter season this year at Montgenèvre runs from December through to April.
 The ski resort has an excellent snow sure record, with this last season being one of the best we've had in Montgenèvre for decades!

 Some of the recent Montgenevre statistics: